petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 ## Theme Favicon Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-You can also use client extensions to override the favicon for your pages in Liferay.
-When you deploy a theme favicon client extension, the icon file included with it becomes available for any page in Liferay.
+Override the favicon for your pages in Liferay.
+When deployed, the provided icon file becomes available for any page in Liferay.
 You can access it in a separate *Client Extensions* tab when you configure the favicon for a page from the Page Design Options menu.

 ![When you configure the favicon for a page, access the favicon from your client extension from a special Client Extensions tab.](./front-end-client-extensions/images/02.png)

 ## Theme Sprite Map Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-You can use theme sprite map client extensions to override the sprite map for your site's pages in Liferay.
-Define the sprite map as a `.svg` image.
-The sprite map replaces the one used by your site's current theme.
+Theme sprite map client extensions override the sprite map for site pages.
+Define the sprite map as a `.svg` image, and it replaces the one used by your site's current theme.

-Use this `type` value in your `client-extension.yaml` file to specify a theme sprite map client extension:
+Specify a theme sprite map client extension in your `client-extension.yaml` file:

 ```yaml
 type: themeSpritemap